uswitch/trustyle/.github/pull_request_template.md

 This is a:

+- [ ] A new component
 - [ ] Small non-breaking change: patch version
 - [ ] Larger non-breaking change: minor version
 - [ ] Breaking change: major version

 Definition of done:

+- [ ] Includes theme changes for both Uswitch and money
 - [ ] Work has been tested in multiple browsers
 - [ ] PR description includes description of change
 - [ ] PR description includes screenshot of change